-Maple syrup is a sweetener and can be a great binder in vegan desserts.
+Maple syrup is a sweetener that can also be a great binder in vegan desserts.

-Maple Syrup is a delicious, thick, and sticky syrup made from the sap of a maple tree — a variety of maple trees.
-It has a rich brown color with a tint of red which varies from the different food grading of maple syrup.
-In the states, we grade maple syrup into either A or B. Grade A can be divided into three other categories: light, medium, or dark amber.
+Maple Syrup is a delicious, thick, sticky syrup made from the sap of a variety of maple trees.
+It has a rich brown color with a tint of red which varies based on the different food grading of maple syrup.
+In the states, we grade maple syrup into either A or B. Grade A can be divided into three categories: light, medium, or dark amber.
 Grade A typically has a lighter taste than Grade B. Grade B is rich, thick, and has a bold maple flavor and is typically used in baking or cooking.

 How To Use:

-Use maple syrup as a natural source of sweetness.
-Use maple syrup on pancakes, waffles, baked goods, oatmeal, porridges, in desserts, raw truffles, granolas, cookies, cakes, etc. It’s also great for a “binder” in vegan desserts such as truffles!
+You can use maple syrup as a natural source of sweetness.
+It’s great with pancakes, waffles, oatmeal and porridges.
+You can also use it as a sweetener in desserts, granola, cookies and cakes.
+It’s also great to use as a binding agent in vegan desserts such as truffles!

-When measuring maple syrup in a measuring cup, spray non-stick spray or grease to allow for a more accurate measure without leaving any sticky maple syrup behind in the cup.
+When measuring maple syrup in a measuring cup, spray non-stick spray or grease to allow for a more accurate measurement without leaving any sticky maple syrup behind in the cup!